historic pioneer trail

 Where do tours start and finish?

-This trip will begin/end in Kanab, Utah and you will need to spend the night prior to your trip’s scheduled departure in Kanab.
-You will want to fly into St. George or Las Vegas.
+This trip will begin/end in the point of origin city and you will need to spend the night prior to your trip’s scheduled departure there.
+Contact our office for travel arrangements and recommendations.

 Can I meet the guide before the trip?